Brixton crush: O2 Academy to remain closed, council rules

 - Published

-London's Brixton O2 Academy will remain closed for at least three months, Lambeth Council has confirmed.
+London's Brixton O2 Academy will remain closed for at least three months, Lambeth Council has ruled.

-It comes after two people died and several were injured following a crowd surge in the foyer of the venue during a gig by Afro-pop singer Asake on 15 December.
+It comes after two people died and several were injured in a crowd surge in the foyer of the venue during a gig by Afro-pop singer Asake on 15 December.

 Rebecca Ikumelo and Gaby Hutchinson were fatally injured in the crush.

-Lambeth's licensing sub-committee suspended the licence for the venue during a meeting on Monday.
+Lambeth's licensing sub-committee suspended the licence for the venue during a meeting earlier.

-The third sold-out concert in a week by Nigerian artist Asake had to be cut short when a large number of people tried to enter the south London site.
+The third sold-out concert in a week by Nigerian artist Asake had to be cut short when a large number of people tried to enter the south London venue.

 Nursing graduate Rebecca Ikumelo, 33, from Newham, east London, was the mother of two children and Gaby Hutchinson, 23, from Gravesend in Kent, was a security contractor working at the venue.

-Shortly after the incident, the council suspended the Brixton O2's licence pending a full hearing by the sub-committee.
+Shortly after the crush, the council suspended the Brixton O2's licence pending a full hearing by the sub-committee.

-The Met had said it would use the meeting to "seek a further suspension" - something the venue's owner and operator, Academy Music Group, agreed with.
+The Met Police had said it would use the meeting to "seek a further suspension" - something the venue's owner and operator, Academy Music Group, agreed with.

 During the latest meeting, the Met told the committee the investigation had been challenging - involving statements from hundreds of potential witnesses, examining more than 500 sets of documents, reviewing social media content and analysing footage from more than 40 CCTV cameras.

-The force stressed it was not possible to make a final decision on what should happen to the venue's licence, until that investigation had progressed.
+The force stressed it was not possible to make a final decision on what should happen to the venue's licence, until that investigation had progressed further.

-"Until we know what happened, we can't say what needs to be done differently," the Met's lawyer Gerald Gouriet KC told committee members, adding: "The answers won't be known for some time".
+"Until we know what happened, we can't say what needs to be done differently," the Met's lawyer Gerald Gouriet KC told committee members, adding: "The answers won't be known for some time."

 Mr Gouriet said police were called by venue staff at 21:16 GMT after they had closed the doors due to large crowds outside.